lakshmankumar12/pynotes/python_notes.md

 os.path.isfile('path')  # true if its regular file or sym-link to regular file, if [ -f file ] check in sh os.path.islink('path')  # true if its a sym link os.path.isdir('path')   # true if its a dir or a sym link to a dir, -d

+## touch a file
+from pathlib import Path
+Path('/path/to/file').touch

 #get home folder
 homefolder = os.path.expanduser("~")